Irina Terehova

-Irina Terehova (Ирина Терехова; born 13 April 1989) also known as Irina Tee is a Canadian model and reality television personality.
+Irina Terehova (Ирина Терехова; born 13 April 1989) is a Moldovan-Canadian model and reality television personality.
 Terehova immigrated from Moldova to Canada at the age of twelve.
 From 2015 to 2016, she first gained notoriety as a writer for the Montreal news website MTL Blog.
 In 2016, she married Lethwei World Champion fighter Dave Leduc in a nationally televised wedding ceremony in Myanmar.
 In 2019, she participated in The Amazing Race Canada Season 7 with her husband and the couple became the biggest villains of the Canadian television franchise.